abbaszal/FederatedLearningMLP/README.md

 ### **2️⃣ Model Aggregation (FedAvg)**

-* The server collects updated client models.
+* The global model collects updated client models.
 * It performs **weighted averaging**, where each client’s weight is proportional to its dataset size.

 ---